zeev1079/SqlTableStreamingSource/README.md

  1. change the src/main/resource/application.conf based on your HBase settings and sql settings
  2. in the src/main/zeev/kafka/producers - modify the kafka brokers and any input you want to add to the microBatchReader source
+ 3. set and define your checkpoint location
- 3. run/deploy it in anyway you want, standalone, cluster mode...
+ 4. run/deploy it in anyway you want, standalone, cluster mode...

 ### Installing/usage